 Florida Sole Proprietorships are the simplest form of business organization in Florida.
 The sole proprietor and the business are legally considered one entity.
 For tax purposes, the sole proprietor doesn’t have to pay separate business tax but they are held liable for the liabilities of the business.
 When a fictitious name is desired, this will still need to be filed with the Florida Division of Corporations.
 Boyer Law helps sole proprietors understand the process for incorporating as a Florida sole proprietorship and handles all the necessary documentation.

-Our team of Florida business formation experts has unique experience in helping both foreign and domestic corporations start their businesses in Florida.
+Our team of Florida business attorneys has unique experience in helping both foreign and domestic corporations start their businesses in Florida.
 As the global economy is more intertwined than ever before, considering international variables affecting your business is the key to long-term success.

 Forming a Florida LLC